mdyzma/twitter_follo/docs/source/contribution.rst

 Contribution
 ============

-You can contribute in many ways:
+You can contribute in many ways, but before you do please check this article: `Twitter App Development <http://twitter-follo.readthedocs.io/en/latest/development.html>`_

 Report Bugs
 ~~~~~~~~~~~